Quick setup camper trailers that make camping easy

 • Water: 63 L

-Hitch Campers Canning
+Hitch Campers Canning S

-From $59,990 drive-away
+From $74,990 drive-away

 We can’t have a quick camper list without including teardrops.
 It’s kind of cheating to include a trailer that literally needs zero set-up, but if getting out of the driver’s seat and jumping into bed as fast as humanly possible is your absolute top priority, then these are your ticket to paradise.
 Teardrop trailers like the Hitch Campers Canning require no setup time at all.

-The Canning comes well appointed as standard with manually levelling airbag suspension, a freestanding 270° awning, 17 inch alloys, and it’s Aussie-made to boot.
-It’s easily towed behind any mid-size SUV and tows smoothly thanks to its lightweight design and quality suspension, making transport on camping trips a breeze.
+The Canning comes well-appointed as standard with manually levelling airbag suspension, a freestanding 270° awning, 17-inch alloys, and it’s Aussie-made to boot.
+It’s easily towed behind any mid-size SUV and tows smoothly, thanks to its lightweight design and quality suspension, making transport on camping trips a breeze.
 The nice long drawbar means reversing it into tight sites is as easy as it gets.
 It’s not all that family-friendly and is essentially a hard-sided swag, but for towability, convenience and ease of use, there’s not much else that comes close.

 Pros